mrfishie/hookjs/README.md

 You might have some kind of API (e.g. a game server interface) where you want the parent application to be able to 'inject' events or prevent the default actions from occuring.
 This is where hooks come in.

 With hooks, the application would trigger a 'hook' when an action occurs, and provide a default handler for this.
-When the hook is triggered, all callbacks in the 'hook event list' will be executed in reverse-order, meaning the first to be added will be called last and vice versa.
+When the hook is triggered, all callbacks in the 'hook event list' will be executed.

+Hook callbacks are normally executed in reverse order, meaning the first to be added will be the last, and vice versa.
+This is to allow for a default hook callback to be added, and have all other callbacks called before the default.
+Callbacks can also be added after the default with the `hookAfter` function, in which case they will be fired in the order supplied, after the default hook.

 Each callback is provided with the arguments provided to the trigger function, as well as a `next` function.